srct/whats-open-ios/README.md

   ``bash``
   ``git clone [url]`` where the URL is the one listed at the top of the git repository for this project (preferrably using SSH)

-Install the needed dependencies by running
-  ``pod install``
-inside the the WhatsOpen directory.
+**If there is not already a `Pods/` directory with contents**, install the needed dependencies by running ``pod install`` inside the the WhatsOpen directory.